boazbk/tcs/lec_03_computation.md

 * We can use $NAND$ to compute many other functions, including majority, increment, and others.
 * There are other equivalent choices, including the set $\{AND,OR,NOT\}$.
 * We can formally define the notion of a function $F:\{0,1\}^n \rightarrow \{0,1\}^m$ being computable using the _NAND-CIRC Programming language_.
-* For every set of basic operations, the notions of being computable by a  circuit and being computable by a straightline program are equivalent.
+* For every set of basic operations, the notions of being computable by a  circuit and being computable by a straight-line program are equivalent.

 ## Exercises